ZeusCoderBE/Khoa_Luan_Tot_Nghiep_Agentic_RAG/README.md

 ![AGENTIC_RAG1-Detail_Workflow drawio](https://github.com/user-attachments/assets/92ad2bf4-9ce9-4cd0-87d6-6a3d3933f479)

+Here is the Demo video: [Legal Retrieval System with Multi Agent System: Vietnamese Law QA powered by LLMs & Agentic RAG](https://youtu.be/v9iN9ebrfx8?si=0QFnMgT6_434TMRK)

 # 📄 **Technical Report**

 ## Legal Retrieval System with Multi Agent System: Vietnamese Law QA powered by LLMs & Agentic RAG

 **Author**: We would like to express our sincere gratitude to the team members who contributed their efforts and expertise to this project: